AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/12_User_Interface/README.md

 For example, the word `hamburger` gets broken up into the tokens `ham`, `bur` and `ger`, while a short and common word like `pear` is a single token.
 Many tokens start with a whitespace, for example ` hello` and ` bye`.

-The total number of tokens processed in a given request depends on the length of your input, output and request parameters.
-The quantity of tokens being processed will also affect your response latency and throughput for the models.
+The total number of tokens processed in a given request depends on the length of the input, output and request parameters.
+The quantity of tokens being processed will also affect the response latency and throughput for the models.

-> **Note**: The [pricing of the Azure OpenAI](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/) service is primarily based on token usage.
+> **Note**: The [pricing of the Azure OpenAI](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/) service is primarily based on token usage.

 ### Exceeding Token Quota Limits

 Azure OpenAI has **tokens per minute** quota limits on the service.
 This quota limit, is based on the OpenAI model being used and the Azure region it's hosted in.

-> **Note**: The [Azure OpenAI Quotas and limits documentation](https://learn.microsoft.com/en-us/azure/ai-services/openai/quotas-limits) contains further information on the specific quotas per OpenAI model and Azure region.
+> **Note**: The [Azure OpenAI Quotas and limits documentation](https://learn.microsoft.com/azure/ai-services/openai/quotas-limits) contains further information on the specific quotas per OpenAI model and Azure region.

 If an applications usage of an Azure OpenAI model exceeds the token quota limits, then the service will respond with a **Rate Limit Error** (Error code 429).

 When this error is encountered, there are a couple options available for handling it:

 - **Wait a minute** - With the tokens quota limit being a rate limits of the maximum number of tokens allowed per minute, the application will be able to send more prompts to the model again after the quota resets each minute.
-- **Request a quota increase** - It may be possible to get Microsoft to increase your token quota to a higher limit, but it's not guaranteed you will be able to get an increase.
+- **Request a quota increase** - It may be possible to get Microsoft to increase the token quota to a higher limit, but it's not guaranteed to be approved.
 This request can be made at [https://aka.ms/oai/quotaincrease](https://aka.ms/oai/quotaincrease)

 ### Tips to Minimize Token Rate Limit Errors